Michelle Touw, M.M.S., P.A.-C.

 Michelle Touw is an assistant clinical professor for the Master of Health Services — Physician Assistant Studies and Master of Science — Family Nurse Practitioner degree programs at the Betty Irene Moore School of Nursing.
+She provides care at the UC Davis Health Infectious Disease Clinic.
 As a clinician educator, she precepts and mentors students in both programs.

 Touw has more than 20 years of experience as a physician assistant (P.A.) in infectious diseases, primary care, internal medicine and women’s health and has been involved in P.A. education for 15 years.

 She began her career with an interest in public health and completed a master’s-degree project on prenatal care and immunization completion in a Chicago community health center serving Spanish-speaking immigrants.
 She went on to serve in the National Health Service Corps working with underserved populations where she focused on adolescent pregnancy prevention and family planning.
 She then joined the University of Florida in Jacksonville in the infectious disease division working in the HIV, sexually transmitted disease and tuberculosis clinics.
 Touw completed training in colposcopy and anoscopy and worked on cervical and anal cancer screening and prevention in the HIV-positive population.
 She participated in multiple clinical trials for HIV medications, monitoring of HIV disease conditions and vaccine efficacy in the HIV positive population.